gathering/gondul/doc/gondul-receiver.rst

 we already have.
 There is no current  plan to migrate other producers to the new API at this time.

+The first implementation would not offer much in the way of generic storage for other users than the dhcp collector.

 Since particularly the ping collector can produce quite a lot of data, some care might be needed to support it.
 This will most likely require a different apporach than the old CGI-based perl way of doing things.